 Completing an Indiana Tax Return

-Nine Steps to Completing an Indiana Tax
+Nine Steps to Completing an Indiana Tax Return

-- Complete your federal return.*
+- Complete a federal return.*

 - Choose the proper tax form.